 Peruse the top ten requisite business skills right now and forecasted for the future (as determined by last year’s World Economic Forum Future of Jobs report) and you’ll find a common thread of creativity.
-Skills like manual dexterity and time management are trending downward, while emotional intelligence, originality, critical thinking, innovation, and complex problem solving are gaining ground.
+Skills like manual dexterity and time management are trending downward.
+Emotional intelligence, originality, critical thinking, innovation, and complex problem solving are gaining ground.

 Creative problem solving is a highly sought after skill, and recruiters consider it as valuable as it is rare.

-As machine learning, AI, and technological advances have become solid replacements for many of the manual and mundane tasks that made up work as we’ve known it for decades, one natural resource emerges that can give businesses a distinct advantage: creativity.
+Machine learning, AI, and technological advances have become solid replacements for many of the manual and mundane tasks that made up work as we’ve known it for decades.
+One natural resource emerges that can give businesses a distinct advantage: creativity.

-Not only does creativity fuel innovation, it can actually foster success by more traditional methods.
-When it comes to companies constantly rated as highly creative, 67% boast an above average organic revenue growth, while 70% have an above average rate of return to shareholders.
+Not only does creativity fuel innovation, but it can also actually foster success by more traditional methods.
+When it comes to companies constantly rated as highly creative, 67% boast an above-average organic revenue growth.
+And 70% have an above-average rate of return to shareholders.

 Whether you’re immersed in a creative industry or striving to infuse creativity into a workplace that could use a boost in morale and revenue, consider these tactics to align your strategy with the future of work.

 From the accountant with breathtaking Excel sheets that showcase numbers in ways you’ve never imagined to the engineer whose blueprints defy convention, you’re probably already surrounded by creatives.
 Albeit perhaps not in the traditionally defined sense.